tjd1234/cmpt120fall2022/lectures/lecture25/lecture25notes.md

 ```

 Reverse linear search can be useful in practice.
 Sometimes you might know
 approximately where in the list the item you're searching for might be.
-If
+If it's
-it's probably near the *end* of the list, then reverse linear search might it
+probably near the *end* of the list, then reverse linear search might it faster
-faster than regular linear search.
-For instance, it are searching for the
+than regular linear search.
+For instance, when searching for the position of the
-position of the `'.'` in a file name, it's probably faster to user reverse
+`'.'` in a file name, it's probably faster to use reverse linear search since
-linear search since the `'.'` tends to be near the end of the file name, e.g.
+the `'.'` tends to be near the end of the file name, e.g. `story.txt`,
-`story.txt`, `index.md`, `searching.py`, etc.
+`index.md`, `searching.py`, etc.

 > **Aside** There are other ways you could do linear search.
 As long as you
-> *check* all the items in the list, you can do that in any order that you
+> *check* all the items in the list, you can do that in any order that you like.
-> like.
-For instance, you could:
+> For instance, you could:
 >
 > - start in the middle, and then scan to the left, "wrapping-around" to the
 >   start of the list when you hit the end
 > - start in the middle and expand outwards in both left and right directions;
->   this will give you the value of $$x$$ that is closest to your starting point'
+>   this will give you the value of $$x$$ that is closest to your starting
+>   point'
-> - start at both the beginning and the end, and scan inwards towards the
+> - start at both the beginning and the end, and scan inwards towards the middle
->   middle from both directions
+>   from both directions
 >
-> In practice, you'd only use one of these other methods if you had some
+> In practice, you'd only use one of these other methods if you had some reason
-> reason to think they would find $$x$$ more quickly.
-If you know nothing about
+> to think they would find $$x$$ more quickly.
+If you know nothing about the
-> the order of the elements on the list, then just use regular linear search.
+> order of the elements on the list, then just use regular linear search.

 ### The Binary Search Algorithm

 The **binary search algorithm** solves the search problem in a very different
 way.
-First, binary search requires that the list of elements be ascending
+First, binary search requires that the values on the list be ascending
 sorted order.
-Then, it works by checking the target value $$x$$ is equal to the
+Then, it works by checking if  $$x$$ is equal to the *middle* item
-*middle* item on the list.
+on the list.
 If it is, then it's done.
-But otherwise it cuts the
+But otherwise it cuts the list in half,
-list in half, depending on whether $$x$$ is smaller than or greater than the
+depending on whether $$x$$ is smaller than or greater than the middle element.
-middle element.
 It then applies binary search to this smaller half.
-It keeps
+It keeps doing this until
-doing this until either it finds $$x$$, or the remaining list is empty.
+either it finds $$x$$, or the remaining list is empty.

 It helps to trace through some examples by hand.
 For example, suppose you have
 the list `[0, 2, 3, 4, 8, 9, 9]`, and you want to find the target value 5.
 The
 list is in sorted order, so we can use binary search like this:

 - First check if 5 is equal to the middle element of the list.
 - 4 is *not* equal to 5.
-So if 5 is in the list, it must be to the *left* of
+So if 5 is in the list, it must be to the *left* of the
-  the 4, i.e. in the sub-list `[0, 2, 3]`.
+  4, i.e. in the sub-list `[0, 2, 3]`.
 - Next we check if 5 is equal to the middle element of `[0, 2, 3]`.
-- 5 is not equal to 2, and so if 5 is in that list it must be to the right of
+- 5 is not equal to 2, and so if 5 is in that list it must be to the right of 2,
-  2, i.e. in the sub-list `[3]`.
+  i.e. in the sub-list `[3]`.
 - Next we check if 5 is equal to the middle element of `[3]`.
 - 5 is not equal to 3, and if 5 is in that list it must e to the right of the
   3, i.e. in the sub-list [].
 But there are no values in the empty list `[]`,
   so this proves that 5 is *not* in the list, and -1 can be returned.

 Here is an implementation of binary search.
-It uses the variables `lo` and
+It uses the variables `lo` and `hi`
-`hi` to keep track of the current sub-list:
+to keep track of the current sub-list:

 ```python
 def binary_search(x, lst):